ccaroon/virtual-led-matrix/README.md

-# pixel-matrix
+# virtual-led-matrix
-Simulate an LED Matrix with Pixels.
+An LED Matrix Simulator

 ## Examples
 See the [`examples` directory](./examples/)